drifap/RepData_PeerAssessment1/PA1_template.md

----
-title: "Reproducible Research - Peer Assessment 1"
+# Reproducible Research - Peer Assessment 1
-author: "Drifa Palin Geirs"
-date: "Thursday, July 17, 2014"
-output: html_document
----

 ## Loading and preprocessing the data